a-gavin/a-gavin.github.io/content/blog/linux-cmds.md

 <!-- Link "Show Specific Connection Info" to the nmcli c s command -->

 Only shows device-specific information.
-The command in used in Show Specific Connection Info will provide more information, assuming there is a connection which uses the device.
+The command in used in [Show Specific Connection Info](#show-specific-connection-info) will provide this and more information, assuming there is a connection which uses the device.

 ```Bash
 # Shorthand shown.
 Full command is 'nmcli device show enp2s0'